fizzed/stork/DEV.md

 of this project.
 To workaround this error:

 mvn release:prepare -Prelease

-mvn install
-mvn release:prepare -Prelease -Dresume=true
+# Do normal mvn release:perform...

-Then release sbt-play-plugin... need to hardcode version we are releasing
+# Now release sbt-play-plugin... need to hardcode version we are releasing

 cd sbt-play-plugin
+nano project/StorkPluginBuild.scala
-activator +publishSigned
+activator clean +publishSigned

 ## Testing command-line version during development.